 Top of our list is Dingle, Ireland!
 It is a gorgeous little town and one that is a treat to visit.
 Make sure to look around for local areas, as this small town in Ireland is great for pictures and beautiful scenery.
 Traveling by car is your best option to get to this pretty Irish town, but be careful driving along the peninsula!
 If you are interested in visiting Dingle, here is a post about the Top 10 Things To Do In Dingle!

 Enjoy Star Wars?
-This beautiful town in Ireland is known for it’s scenery and as a film destination for Star Wars.
+This beautiful town in Ireland is known for its scenery and as a film destination for Star Wars.
 Even though it has been a tourist area for quite a bit, this village in Ireland has not lost the feel of a small Irish town.
 The local pubs make it homey and welcoming to new visitors, but still has a medieval look and feel to it.
-Dingle looks over a lively harbor and is the spot for seafood; Doyle’s Seafood Restaurant is delicious is isn’t too bad on the wallet!
+Dingle looks over a lively harbor and is the spot for seafood; Doyle’s Seafood Restaurant is delicious and it isn’t too bad on the wallet!
 Eating at a yummy restaurant while looking out onto the water is very peaceful and something you will want to try!

 The small Irish town also has a very old church called the Gallarus Oratory, located on the Dingle Peninsula overlooking the Ard Na Cainthe Harbor.
-Historians argue over when it was built but the first account of it’s presence was documented in 1756.
+Historians argue over when it was built but the first account of its presence was documented in 1756.
 Feel the centuries past by visiting this old chapel and take pretty pictures by the seaside.
-While you’re in this small town in Ireland, don’t forget to visit the Eask Tower overlooking the Dingle Harbor!
+While you’re in this small town in Ireland, don’t forget to visit the East Tower overlooking Dingle Harbor!
 Built in 1847 to guide ships into the mouth of the harbor, this stone wall is a must-see destination!